An Automated Probabilistic Asteroid Prediscovery Pipeline

 Next, we define our probabilistic linking procedure.
-In essence, the derivation that follows gives a measure for how unlikely it is that random sources would align with the orbit’s predicted path across multiple images.
+The derivation that follows gives a measure for how unlikely it is that random sources would align with the orbit’s predicted path across multiple images.

 We construct a likelihood ratio for each candidate source $x^m_n$.
-The null hypothesis is that the source is a random interloper, image artifact, or noise not related to the asteroid, while the alternative is that $x^m_n$ is a real prediscovery detection.
+The null hypothesis is that the source is a random interloper, image artifact, or noise fluctuation not related to the asteroid, while the alternative is that $x^m_n$ is a real prediscovery detection.

 If $x^m_n$ is the true asteroid, then we expect to have a detection in image $m'$ at a position $x$ distributed as a 2-d Gaussian

 with mean $\hat x^{mm'}_n$ and covariance